quicwg/base-drafts/draft-ietf-quic-http.md

 ## The CONNECT Method {#connect}

-The CONNECT method requests that the recipient establish a tunnel to the destination origin server identified by the request-target (Section 3.2 of
+The CONNECT method requests that the recipient establish a tunnel to the destination origin server identified by the request-target; see Section 8.3.6 of
-{{?HTTP11}}).
+{{!SEMANTICS}}.
 It is primarily used with HTTP proxies to establish a TLS session with an origin server for the purposes of interacting with "https" resources.